profreagan/quickdbtdemo/siggard_core#5instructions.md

     - Once it's done, go to Snowflake and verify that you see data in the landing database

 ### Transform (dbt) ###
-- Open VSCode
-- File > Open > Select your project (lastname_DW)
-- On the top bar of the application, select Terminal > New Terminal
+- Login to dbt Cloud
+- Click Develop > Cloud IDE
+- Before making any changes, we need to open an new git branch.
-    - This will open a terminal in the directory of your project within VSCode
+    - Go to the repository for your project in GitHub
+    - Create a new branch by clicking branches > new branch
+        - Name the branch `core5`
+- Go back to the dbt Cloud IDE
+    - Click Change branch > select your new branch and click `Checkout`

 - Right click on the models directory and create a new folder inside of it.
 (Be careful not to create it inside of the example directory.)
 - Call this new folder `oliver`
 - Right click on oliver and create a new file.
 Name this file `_src_oliver.yml`